Skip to main contentSkip to footer

 Harleigh Angel

-Harleigh is the administrator assistant for the Neuroscience department based at the Trafford Centre, room 201.
+Harleigh is the administrator for the Centre for Dementia Studies (CDS) & PA to Professor Naji Tabet, based at the Trafford Centre, room 201.

 H.Angel@bsms.ac.uk